In the process of putting this blog together I’ve noticed that Spielberg gets attached to a wealth of projects that never come into fruition.

 The earliest mention of a musical project I can find comes in a 1982 interview with Premiere magazine’s Susan Royal.
 Royal asks Spielberg if he would like to make a musical and he replies: "Funny you should mention that.
 I’m planning one right now.
 Quincy Jones and I are developing it.
 I’ve got to be secretive about it, though.
 I never really discuss my ideas until they’ve been fully realised usually in scope and stereophonic sound.
 I’m a big fan of Quiny’s.
 I thought this would be a perfect opportunity to combine what he does best with what I do well and make a ‘dangerous’ movie."

 Spielberg and Jones would eventually work together on The Color Purple, for which Jones wrote the score.

 A remake of the 1947 Norman McLeod comedy The Secret Life of Walter Mitty has long been in the works.
 Jim Carrey has been linked with the lead role since 1994 and he would have starred in Spielberg’s version, which the director agreed to helm in May 2003.
 He left the project in April 2004 to film War of the Worlds and Munich.
-Ben Stiller has since been announced as the dirctor of the still ongoing remake.
+Ben Stiller has since been announced as dirctor.

 Before choosing The Sugarland Express, Spielberg was considering directing Burt Reynolds vehicle White Lightning as his first theatrical release.
 In a 1978 interview with Mitch Tuchman of Film Comment, Spielberg explained: "The one thing that came to me that I almost made was White Lightning, the Burt Reynolds picture.
 I spent two-and-a-half months on the film, met Burt once, found most of the locations and began to cast the movie, until I realised it wasn’t something that I wanted to do for a first film.
 I didn’t want to start my career as a hard-hat, journeyman director.
 I wanted to do something that was a little more personal."